Nomad-Media/samples-python/user/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Deletes a user's favorites data](ref:delete_admin-user-favorite-userid)
+> For more information about the API calls used go to [Delete User Favorites Data](https://developer.nomad-cms.com/docs/delete-user-favorites-data)

 ## Delete User Likes Data